martharegina/martharegina/README.md

 # Hi, I'm Gina!✌️

 I like typing on my keyboard (because I can type fast HEHE).
-That’s why I build something with AI, because it’s faster when the machine helps me think (brain rot help!!!).
+That’s why I started building things aka programming.
+I use AI because it’s faster when the machine helps me think (brain rot help!!!).

 ## What I Like
 - Building random tools that might be useful